 By way of derogation from point 2, credit institutions shall not apply currency restrictions in accordance with Article 8(6), point (d) of Article 10(1) and point (c) of Article 12(1) of Delegated Regulation (EU) 2015/61 when completing the template in a separate currency in accordance with Article 415(2) of Regulation (EU) No 575/2013.
 Credit institutions shall still apply jurisdiction restrictions.

-Credit institutions shall report the template in the corresponding currencies in accordance with Article 415(2) of Regulation (EU) 575/2013
+Credit institutions shall report the template in the corresponding currencies in accordance with Article 415(2) of Regulation (EU) 575/2013 except for template C 75.01 which shall only be provided in the reporting currency.

 In accordance with Article 9 of Delegated Regulation (EU) 2015/61, credit institutions shall report, where relevant, the amount/market value of liquid assets by taking into account the net liquidity outflows and inflows resulting from an early close-out of hedges referred to in point (b) of Article 8(5) and in accordance with the appropriate haircuts specified in Chapter 2 of that Delegated Regulation.